pudly/schmopera-hugo/content/articles/talking-with-singers-christian-bowers.md

 date = "2016-10-10T12:44:00+01:00"
 lastmod = "2016-10-12T13:07:00+01:00"
 publishDate = "2016-10-12T13:07:00+01:00"
-short_description = "\"There are a lot of times when I'm in an empty hotel room, and I'm looking at Facebook and I'm seeing you with pictures of your kids, the pictures of your house and the garden you planted,\" he explains. \"All my stuff's in my room that I grew up in, and I live out of a suitcase or two for five weeks at a time.\"" slug = "talking-with-singers-christian-bowers" title = "Talking with singers: Christian Bowers"
+short_description = "&quot;There are a lot of times when I&#039;m in an empty hotel room, and I&#039;m looking at Facebook and I&#039;m seeing you with pictures of your kids, the pictures of your house and the garden you planted,&quot; he explains. &quot;All my stuff&#039;s in my room that I grew up in, and I live out of a suitcase or two for five weeks at a time.&quot;" slug = "talking-with-singers-christian-bowers" title = "Talking with singers: Christian Bowers"
 +++